 The legal reserve is established under the limit of deductibility by allocating 5% of gross accounting profit, before the profit tax, net of non-taxable income and adds the cost of such taxable income until the reserve has reached the level of 20% of share capital.
+The legal reserve may not be distributed to shareholders and cannot be used to cover losses.

-The legal reserve may not be distributed to shareholders and can not be used to cover losses.
-As of December 31, 2020, the legal reserve is in the amount of RON 21.070.875 (December 31, 2019: RON 18.961.056).
+The legal reserve cannot be distributed to shareholders and cannot be used to cover losses.
+As of December 31, 2021, the legal reserve is in the amount of RON 22.137.333 (December 31, 2020: RON 21.070.875).